 See the Staff and Contact page

-My research is currently focused on the role that bolide impact events have had in the evolution of the Earth and other inner Solar System bodies.
+My research is focused on the role that impact events have had in the evolution of Earth and the inner Solar System.

 Impacts were a fundamental geological process controlling the evolution of early planetary crusts – as evidenced by the battered facades of the Moon and Mars – and have also had drastic effects on the more recent evolution of Earth’s geosphere and biosphere – for example, by causing one of the largest mass extinctions of the Phanerozoic, at the K–Pg boundary.

 One aspect of my research is to understand how minerals commonly used in U–Th–Pb geochronology (for example, zircon, apatite, and monazite) respond to the extreme temperatures and pressures of impact events and how they can record impact ages.
 This is done through work on samples from impact structures as well as analogue studies (for example, lightning strikes).